sculptures • permaculture • primitive technology • kayaking • links • index • about

 Just in, Feb 26, 2008: National Park Service overview and announcement of the Western Airborne Contaminants Assessment Project.
 Click here.

-• If you are launching anywhere below human development, whether it’s a farm, single cabin, small village or ranch, assume the water is contaminated with undesirables, including chemicals.
+• If you are launching anywhere below human development, whether it’s a farm, single cabin, small village or ranch, assume the possibility the water is contaminated with undesirables, including chemicals.
 While some methods may disinfect the water fine, your safest bet is to treat water from small side streams/springs.

-© Earthen Exposure 2008.
+© Earthen Exposure 2022.
 No part of this page may be reproduced or copied without the written permission of Earthen Exposure.